Scope of Practice

 Hybrid Services: TeleCounseling via secure videoconferencing is available for all students to speak with a professional staff member, or a student may attend sessions in person.

 In order to meet significant student demand and use its resources most effectively, the Counseling Center utilizes a short-term individual therapy model.
 Working together, the therapist and student determine the number and type of sessions that are needed for the student based on the nature of the student’s concerns and available resources.
 In addition to being the best treatment option for many presenting problems, group therapy may allow a student to receive more long-term services than would be available through individual therapy.

 Some of the concerns that are commonly addressed in short-term counseling at the Counseling Center are:

-- Substance Use: Concerns related to alcohol or other drug use/abuse
+Substance Use: Concerns for self or another related to alcohol or other drug use/abuse

 Students who require long-term support will generally be referred to community resources for ongoing treatment.
 Similarly, students whose needs require a particular type of expertise that is not available in the Center are also referred to community resources.
 Even in cases where a student’s ongoing needs necessitate a referral to community resources, the Counseling Center can often assist the student in managing the presenting concerns and provide support until the student is able to connect to the appropriate community resources.

 The Counseling Center may provide referral services through phone consultation, during the initial session, or as these factors become more apparent during the course of services.